jasl/vibe_photos/README.md

 - Real-time progress bar with tqdm
 - Saves every 100 images (safe to interrupt with Ctrl+C)
 - Resume by re-running the script (skips already processed photos)
+- Logs are stored in the `logs/` directory

 ### Step 2: Browse with Web UI